informalsystems/sovereign-ibc/docs/architecture/adr-001-transfer-module-implementation.md

 ### Escrowing Tokens - Sender on Rollup with Rollup as Source

-1. Verify that the `memo` field does not exceed maximum allowed length to prevent large memos overwhelming the system.
+1. Verify that the `memo` field does not exceed the maximum allowed length to prevent large memos from overwhelming the system.
 We set the maximum memo length to 32768 bytes like the `ibc-go`.
 2. Identify the token ID by parsing the `denom` field of the receiving `MsgTransfer`.
 3. Validate that the token is native and **not** an IBC-created token by